 The easiest way is to not think, just start

 I hope you guys enjoyed 10 ways to start self-improvement today.
 Again you don’t have to do all of them.
 Just pick a few and see how they work out.
-If not come back here in a week or so and I will have 10 more ways to start self-improvement.

 I appreciate you taking the time to read my article.
 I hope you find what you are looking for in life.
 Let me know in the comments What are you looking for in your self-improvement journey?